lilyosah/tech-knowledgebase/Software-Engineering/Agile.md

 Focuses mainly on improving existing code.
 Practices center around successive refinement a working but incomplete software prototype until the customer is happy with the result.
-Uses ==Behavior-Driven Design:== The customer offers feedback on each iteration, and each iteration is short.
+The customer offers feedback on each iteration, and each iteration is short.
+Uses ==Behavior-Driven Design:== concentrates on the behavior of the app in conversation with the stakeholders before and during development.

 ## Manifesto
 Do the important things more: